-Meditation, Mindfulness and Mind training are slowly gaining acceptance in handling people with PTSD (Post traumatic stress disorder).
+Meditation and mind training are slowly gaining acceptance in handling people with PTSD (Post traumatic stress disorder).

 Tom Minor, a neuro scientist at the University of California, found out that meditation increases levels of insulin-like growth factor 1, a hormone that repairs cellular damage caused by stress.
 Meanwhile, it decreases levels of stress related chemicals cortisol and neuropeptide Y, which can damage tissues.

 With the help of MRI scans, Martin Paulus, another neuroscientist at the University of California, found that meditation boosts activity in the insula.
 This part of the brain plays an important role in the perception of bodily sensation — whether a given signal is interpreted as painful or joyful.
 An active insula may improve the ability to handle trauma by making the body’s physical and emotional signals more noticeable.
 If we are aware of the emotional signals within us, we will have more control over it and might even adjust to the bad emotions.

 Stressful experiences tend to degrade ‘working memory’ or capacity to retain new information.
 But this is not the case with people who practice meditation regularly.
 Amishi Jha, a neuro scientist at the University of Miami, who studied the effect of meditation on US marines in Iraq, found the soldiers who practiced meditation, reported improved working memory.